MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access/Set-OwaMailboxPolicy.md

 - Off: No conditional access policy is applied to Outlook on the web.
 This is the default value.

-- ReadOnly - Users will be unable to download attachments to their local computer and enable Offline Mode on non compliant computers.
-They will still be able to view their attachments in the browser.
+- ReadOnly: Users can't download attachments to their local computer, and can't enable Offline Mode on non-compliant computers.
+They can still view attachments in the browser.

-- ReadOnlyPlusAttachmentsBlocked - In this mode all restrictions apply from the ReadOnly mode in addition they will not be able to view attachments even in the browser.
+- ReadOnlyPlusAttachmentsBlocked: All restrictions from ReadOnly apply, but users can't view attachments in the browser.

 ```yaml
 Type: Off | ReadOnly | ReadOnlyPlusAttachmentsBlocked